 Despite their incredible value, grasslands are under threat.
 Only about half of the nation’s native grasslands remain intact, and millions of acres are converted every year.
 In most cases, grasslands become converted into croplands as prices rise for commodity crops like wheat, corn, and soy.
 Some landowners face a difficult decision: maintaining their land as it has been for generations or convert it for a purpose that may be more immediately profitable.

 Creating and selling environmental commodities like carbon credits is complex.
-Edenfort leverages the expertise of two environmental commodity companies with decades of experience developing carbon offset projects for the North American carbon markets—Climate Smart Group and ClimeCo Corporation.
-Edenfort was formed to address a growing need in the marketplace for high-quality carbon offsets based on agricultural land management and the conservation of natural ecological systems.
+ClimeCo leverages the expertise of our environmental commodity staff who have decades of experience developing carbon offset projects for the North American carbon markets.
+ClimeCo can address a growing need in the marketplace for high-quality carbon offsets based on agricultural land management and the conservation of natural ecological systems.
 The preservation of native grasslands is an important tool in the protection of our environment against the effects of climate change.